-Has the summer left your bank account feeling a little deflated?
+Has Christmastime left your bank account feeling a little deflated?
 Don't fret - there are plenty of budget-friendly, delicious and filling meals that are packed full of flavour and goodness to see you through the colder months.

-From making your own pizza to a tasty mushroom risotto and a hearty butternut squash tagliatelle to chicken fajitas - sort out your autumn meal planning with Miguel's recipes.
+From homemade pizza to tasty mushroom risottos and a crowd-pleasing chicken fajitas - sort out your meal planning with Miguel's recipes.

 Sticky chinese chicken bake

 Nothing beats a one-pan dinner.
 Not only does this sticky Chinese tray bake require minimal washing up, but it's also packed with flavour thanks to its super simple Chinese-style marinade made up of your typical store cupboard ingredients.
 That's dinner sorted then!

 With a sweet taste and gooey texture, this butternut squash risotto tastes as good as it looks.
 Perfect for those chilly Winter months, it'll leave you feeling satisfyingly full to boot.
 Pick up a squash for dinner tonight and you can have this masterpiece on the table in under 45 minutes.
 Perfect!

 This bold-flavoured, substantial and chunky soup requires no blender.
 A spice base of cumin, paprika and some red onion gives this meal soup its classic, smoky base.
 Serve with crispy homemade tortilla chips to mop up all those delicious Mexican flavours.

 Flavour-packed fritters make the perfect Sunday brunch or speedy midweek dinner.
 We love how the crumbled up feta offers little pockets of intense flavour.
 Miguel has topped his stack with a poached egg, using the yolk for a dipping sauce.
 Just look how appetising that looks!